paradime-io/social-media-data-modeling-challenge/README.md

 6. Reflection

 # Objective
 Uncovering insights around tiktok audio popularity across a variety of criteria, specifically during TikTok's early days thru the first year of COVID (roughly).
+Across the 30-months this analysis was performed on, we'll be able to find out things like:
-1. Hook 1: Who is the King / Queen of TikTok audio?
+1. In that time, who was the King / Queen of TikTok audio?
-2. Hook 2: What song held the most number 1 monthly leaderboard spots?
-Most Top 10 spots?
+2. What song held the most number 1 monthly leaderboard spots?
+Most top 10 appearances?
-3. Hook 3: Are/were top tiktok audios mostly official songs or original sounds?
+3. Are official songs or original sounds more likely to go viral?

 For avid current and ex-TikTok users, how many of these audios do you remember?